 How do I get started?

 We are open from 8:00am-5:00pm, Monday-Friday.
 We are closed on all university holidays but are typically open during breaks.

 We will ask you to provide us some information prior to seeing a counselor; this typically takes 20-30 minutes.
 After you have finished the paperwork, one of the on-call counselors will review it prior to meeting with you.
 You will then meet with a counselor for 20-30 minutes.
 During that time you will be asked questions about what has brought you to SCS and clarify information from your paperwork.
 By the end of your initial walk-in, your counselor will make a recommendation to meet your unique needs.
 We offer a variety of services at SCS as well as assist with connecting you to campus and community resources that will best meet your needs.

 Most students who seek counseling at the Student Counseling Service feel they have met their goals in 6 sessions or less.
 Some students stay in counseling longer than that and some find that after a few months they want to come back to work on a different concern or to enhance the work they did before.
 Some clients find that group counseling is the best mode for them to get a great deal of benefit from their counseling.
 Clients at SCS tend to stay in group counseling longer than in individual counseling.

 How can I learn more about the services you offer?

 Please explore our website to find more about us and the range of services we offer.
 Some students have found that utilizing Let’s Talk helps them get a good sense of what counseling might be like as well as a time to ask a counselor questions about our services.
-In addition to our clinical services, we offer Mind-Body Services such as Biofeedback and the Mindfulness Meditation Class that are open to all ISU students.
+In addition to our clinical services, we offer Mind-Body Services, such as Biofeedback, that are open to all ISU students.
 Further, provide Outreach, Consultations and Presentations to the ISU community.
 If you have further questions, call our office at 515-294-5056 and we’ll be happy to assist you.